Magnolia × alba

-Magnolia × alba, also known as the white champaca, white sandalwood, or white jade orchid tree, is a flowering plant of hybrid origin that is commonly cultivated in Southeast Asia and tropical regions of East Asia.
+Magnolia × alba, also known as the white champaca, white sandalwood, or white jade orchid tree, is a hybrid flowering plant that is commonly cultivated in Southeast Asia and tropical regions of East Asia.
 Although the exact origin is uncertain, it is considered to be a hybrid of Magnolia champaca and Magnolia montana.

 Names

 The current name of the white champaca is derived from its local name in Indonesian, Cempaka Putih.

 The white champaca is known by various names in English including pak lan in Hawaii like Cantonese transcription of 白蘭.
 Horticultural trade names used in the United States include the taxonomic synonym Michelia alba to fanciful ones such as 'white fragrant himalayan champaca'.

 Names in other languages include kantil in Javanese.

 In Taiwan, the tree and specifically the flower, is known as 玉蘭花 (yü lan hua).

 Description

 Magnolia × alba matures to 30 meters with evergreen leaves; the flowers have a count of 12 tepals.